less-lab-uva/CIT4DNN/README.md

 ### CCIT
 CCIT is implemented by extending greedy AETG-SAT covering array generation algorithm<sup>[[1]](#1)</sup> with an SMT solver to handle the radial constraints formulated over the geometry of the latent space of a variational autoencoder.
 This module generates RCCA representing the test descriptions and the implementation is present in the [AETG](https://github.com/less-lab-uva/CIT4DNN/tree/main/AETG) directory of the artifact.
 The results are saved in the `Results` directory, including RCCA and runtime logs with the metadata and the execution time.

 The AETG-SAT algorithm is proposed by Myra Cohen, Matthew Dwyer, and Jiangfan Shi, and we thank them for sharing the implementation.
 The primary AETG algorithm<sup>[[2]](#2)</sup> is implemented by Myra Cohen and the SAT part of the algorithm is contributed by Jiangfan Shi.
-We added the SMT solver part to the algorithm in order to support the constraints used by CIT4DNN.
+We added the SMT solver part to the algorithm in order to support the radial constraints used by CIT4DNN.

 ### Sample Partition
 `gen_latent_samples.py` implements the Sample Partition module.